tlswg/tls13-spec/draft-ietf-tls-tls13.md

 parameters for the record layer, to authenticate themselves, to instantiate negotiated security parameters, and to report error conditions to each other.

-The Handshake Protocol is responsible for negotiating a session, which consists of the following items:
+The TLS Handshake Protocol is responsible for negotiating a session, which consists of the following items:

 session identifier